studiowebux/restcli/docs/guides/tui-mode.md

 | `Ctrl+V` | Paste from clipboard |
 | `Ctrl+K` | Clear input          |

+## Error Details

+When an error occurs, a truncated message appears in the footer.

+Press `e` to view the full error message in a scrollable modal.

+The error modal supports:
+- Text wrapping for long error messages
+- `j`/`k` scrolling
+- `g`/`G` for top/bottom navigation

 ## Shortcuts

 Press `?` for complete list.